iPhone XS Max camera takes on Fleet Week

 Apple's Smart HDR captures different exposures of more kinds of photo sources, including interframe shots, to produce greater shadow detail and bright highlights.
 All of this comes with a significant increase in processing power, so that everything happens nearly instantly.

 Another big improvement this year is the size of the iPhone camera's pixels.
-Ever since the iPhone 6S, camera pixel size has been a constant 1.22µm.
-Now Apple's newest phones have 1.4µm pixel cameras, just like the cameras on Google's Pixel 2 and Pixel 3 phones.
-The HTC One has a 2µm pixel camera.
+Ever since the iPhone 6S, camera pixel size has been a constant 1.22 micrometer.
+Now Apple's newest phones have 1.4-micrometer pixel cameras, just like the cameras on Google's Pixel 2 and Pixel 3 phones.
+The HTC One has a 2-micrometer pixel camera.

 It matters because the bigger the pixels, the more light they can collect -- giving the cameras more information to use to build an image.